-- (1) Customer risk factors: - (a) the business relationship is conducted in unusual circumstances; - (b) customers resident in countries set out in (3); - (c) legal persons or arrangements that are personal asset-holding vehicles; - (d) companies that have nominee shareholders or shares in bearer form; - (e) businesses that are cash-intensive; - (f) the ownership structure of the company appears unusual or excessively complex given the nature of the company's business. - (2) Product, service, transaction or delivery channel risk factors: - (a) private banking; - (b) products or transactions that might favour anonymity; - (c) non-face-to-face business relationships or transactions; - (d) payment received from unknown or un-associated third parties; - (e) new products and new business practices, including new delivery mechanism, and the use of new or developing technologies for both new and pre-existing products. - (3) Geographical risk factors: - (a) countries identified in accordance with Article 8a of this Directive and by credible sources, such as FATF public statements, mutual evaluation or detailed assessment reports or published follow-up reports, as not having effective AML/CFT systems; - (b) countries identified by credible sources as having significant levels of corruption or other criminal activity; - (c) countries subject to sanctions, embargos or similar measures issued by, for example, the United Nations;
+- (1) Customer risk factors: - the business relationship is conducted in unusual circumstances; (a) - (b) customers resident in countries set out in (3); - (c) legal persons or arrangements that are personal asset-holding vehicles; - (d) companies that have nominee shareholders or shares in bearer form; - (e) businesses that are cash-intensive; - (f) the ownership structure of the company appears unusual or excessively complex given the nature of the company's business. - (2) Product, service, transaction or delivery channel risk factors: - (a) private banking; - (b) products or transactions that might favour anonymity; - (c) non-face-to-face business relationships or transactions; - (d) payment received from unknown or un-associated third parties; - (e) new products and new business practices, including new delivery mechanism, and the use of new or developing technologies for both new and pre-existing products. - (3) Geographical risk factors: - countries identified in accordance with Article 8a of this Directive and by credible (a) sources, such as FATF public statements, mutual evaluation or detailed assessment reports or published follow-up reports, as not having effective AML/CFT systems; - countries identified by credible sources as having significant levels of corruption or (b) other criminal activity; - (c) countries subject to sanctions, embargos or similar measures issued by, for example, the United Nations;

-9752/14 IL/SS/mf 73
+10970/14 SS/IL/mf 73 DGG 1B